syntasso/workshop/enhancing-a-promise/README.md

 This platform needs to be extensible and flexible&mdash;your users will have new and changing needs, and you'll want to quickly respond to valuable feature requests.

-Kratix and Promises make it easier to create a platform paved with Golden Paths that deliver value easily and quickly.
+Kratix and Promises make it easier to create a platform paved with paved paths that deliver value easily and quickly.

 Now you will create and enhance a Promise as a response to user and business needs.